Is2dann/Iceman-Media-new/README.md

 ### Used Code

 For the code writing I was following the learning material from CodeInstitute of course.
-But also when something was a bit unclear I took help from www.w3schools.com.
+But also when something was a bit unclear I took help from [w3schools]www.w3schools.com.
-When I needed more help I was browsing www.stackoverflow.com Also have to mention that the table format header idea is based on one of the work on www.geeksforgeeks.org.
+When I needed more help I was browsing [stackoverflow]www.stackoverflow.com

 ### Content/Images/Videos